FlineDev/NewToolTemplate/CONTRIBUTING.md

 #### Debugging failing Tests

-For some reason when running the tests of the `NewToolTemplate-Package` scheme Xcode seems to always fail without running any tests.
+For some reason when running the tests of the `{TOOL_NAME}-Package` scheme Xcode seems to always fail without running any tests.
 So the tests need to be run from the command line using `swift test`.
 To debug this way it might be useful to put `print` statements within the code area that is of your interest.

 If the tests fail with a crash, you might want to locate the crashing code by placing many of the following line to the crashing rule to find the file and line that was last correctly executed: